Fauna vs DynamoDB

 We wanted to make it possible for any development team to iterate on their application along the journey from small to large without having to become database experts and spend their time on caching, denormalization, replication, architectural rewrites, and everything else that distracts from building a successful software product.

-that preserves key relational concepts like ACID transactions, foreign keys, unique constraints, and stored procedures, while also enabling modern non-relational concepts like document-oriented modeling, declarative procedural indexing, and a standards-based GraphQL API.
+that preserves key relational concepts like ACID transactions, foreign keys, unique constraints, and stored procedures, while also enabling modern non-relational concepts like document-oriented modeling and declarative procedural indexing.

 If everything is a table in DynamoDB, in Fauna, everything is a transaction:

 - All queries are expressed as atomic transactions.

 - Transactions are made durable in a partitioned, replicated, strongly-consistent statement-based log.